AnthonyWithTh/AnthonyWithTh/README.md

 My thesis was a VR application that showed the evolution of a historic building in the Certosa di Pisa in Calci.<br />

 This prompted me to undertake a training course for Game Programmer at the Digital Bros Game Academy in Milan which allowed me to expand my knowledge on the use of Unity and Unreal Engine.<br />
-I found C# programming very exciting especially with regard to the study behind the logic of a video game.<br />
+I found out that coding is very exciting especially with regard to the study behind the logic of a video game.<br />
 I approached multiple areas such as Gameplay, UI and VFX and I found it very rewarding to work in a group.<br />

 Knowing how to work in a group is very important to me, because I like to compare myself with colleagues.<br />